terraform-ibm-modules/terraform-ibm-watsonx-orchestrate/README.md

 For information, see "Module names and descriptions" at https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions -->

-IBM watsonx Orchestrate is a multi-tenant and cloud-native solution that is deployed as a managed software as a service (SaaS) or that you can install on premises.For more information visit [here](https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current)
+The IBM watsonx Orchestrate Terraform module is designed to automate the deployment and configuration of the IBM watsonx Orchestrate, a multi-tenant and cloud-native solution that is deployed as a managed software as a service (SaaS) or that you can install on premises.For more information visit [here](https://www.ibm.com/docs/en/watsonx/watson-Orchestrate/current)

 <!-- The following content is automatically populated by the pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->